 Tooth bonding or dental bonding is an excellent technique for small defects in teeth—chips, spots, gaps between the teeth.
 It isn’t so well suited for smile makeovers, though it is sometimes used for that.

 Doing work like this requires a true artist.
-Dentists tend to have an engineering tendency-they are good at fixing things.
+Dentists tend to have an engineering tendency—they are good at fixing things.
 The vast majority of them do not have the kind of artistic inclinations for doing tooth bonding work like this.
-We strongly recommend that if you need tooth bonding work done and if the appearance of the work is important to you, that you seek out a true cosmetic dentist.
+And it’s not just the artistic sensitivity in being able to create the bonding, but it shows in the commitment of the dentist to pursue the training needed.
+Furthermore, the dentist has to stock the required materials, with the variety of shades, translucencies, tints, strength, and polishability.
+For example, the strongest composite materials often will not produce a high suface gloss, so an expert cosmetic dentist will build the inside of the repair with stronger materials and then put a weaker microfill on the surface because it will take a high polish.
+So we strongly recommend that if you need tooth bonding work done and if the appearance of the work is important to you, that you seek out a true cosmetic dentist.
 See our cosmetic dentist referral page for more information.

-Here are photos of another tooth bonding case restoring a chipped tooth.
-This work was done by Dr. David Hall, the author of this site.
+Here are photos of another tooth bonding case that I did, restoring a chipped tooth.
 Notice again the subtle gradations of color, the gloss, and the mimicking of the translucency of the natural tooth in this work.
+Also notice that the tooth isn’t a perfect mirror image of the other front tooth, which is what we tend to see in nature.

 Dental bonding can correct a tooth gap, can cover spots, chips, and discolorations, can repair fractures, and can re-shape teeth.